Rochester Optical Co.

 Sizes Offered: 5x8.

-Notes: An incredibly cumbersome method of reversing the format (e.g., from horizontal to vertical) involves un-screwing 4 thumbscrews on the bottom (two on the front standard and two on the rear standard).
-The rear screws must not be unscrewed too far, lest the swing mechanism (consisting of matching arc-shaped metal pieces) fall off and the screws lost[Just this scenario must have happened to another example of this model that is missing the bed despite being in its original case.
-Usually, the presence of a case prevents lost pieces.]
-The body (now free from the base) is then rotated and the screws introduced into 4 retaining holes on the side of the camera.
+This model features an incredibly cumbersome method of reversing the format (e.g., from horizontal to vertical) involves un-screwing 4 thumbscrews on the bottom (two on the front standard and two on the rear standard).
+The rear screws must not be unscrewed too far, lest the swing mechanism (consisting of matching arc-shaped metal pieces) fall off and the screws lost.
 It resembles the American Challenge Swivel Base Camera in that it has a built-in cast iron tripod base that swivels in a large ball and socket.

 References: